tylerharter/cs320/s20/final/README.md

 # Final Exam

 The final "exam" is really an open-ended analysis project.
-Hopefully it's fun to be free of the usual constraints!
+Hopefully, it's fun to be free of the usual constraints!
 You'll be building a static website (no flask) to share your analysis on a topic of your choosing.
 You'll write Python code (in .ipynb or .py files -- your choice) to generate plots as image files to use in the site.

-Being a good data scientist requires you to be a both a detective and a teacher.
+Being a good data scientist requires you to be both a detective and a teacher.
 You need to discover truths about your topic, then effectively share them with your audience.